vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 We believe this will at the foundation level make unity significantly more flexible than it is today.

 ## Networking

 We want to define one simple way of writing all game code.
 When following this approach, your game can use one of 3 network architectures depending on what type of game you create.

 We are focused on providing best of class network engine support for hosted games.
-Using the recently aquired [Multiplay.com](http://Multiplay.com) service we offer a simple pipeline to host said games.
+Using the recently acquired [Multiplay.com](http://Multiplay.com) service we offer a simple pipeline to host said games.

 * FPS - Simulation on the server
 * RTS - Deterministic lock step simulation